whitneyburton/portfolios/students/1801-back/haley-mesander/20180301-haley-mesander-m1.markdown

 Black Thursday is a database written in Ruby able to load, parse, search, and execute business intelligence queries against the data from a typical e-commerce business.
 The e-commerce business represented includes customer, merchant, item, invoice, and transaction data.

 **Evaluation Comments**
+none given

 **Evaluation Scores**
-* Ruby Syntax and Style:
+* Ruby Syntax and Style: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components: 4
-* TDD:
+* TDD: 4
-* Functionality:
+* Functionality: 4
-* Version Control:
+* Version Control: 3
-* Code Sanitation:
+* Code Sanitation: 4

 **Feedback to Me**<br/>